Coyote Falls

-Coyote Falls is a 2010 animated Looney Tunes short film featuring the characters Wile E. Coyote and the Road Runner.
+Coyote Falls is a 2010 American animated Looney Tunes short film featuring the characters Wile E. Coyote and the Road Runner.
 Directed by Matthew O'Callaghan and written by Tom Sheppard, it is the first Wile E. Coyote and Road Runner short to be made into CGI as well as the first theatrically released 3-D animated short since 1953's Lumber Jack-Rabbit.
-Coyote Falls was first shown in theaters before Warner Bros.' feature-length film Cats & Dogs: The Revenge of Kitty Galore.
+Coyote Falls was first shown in theaters before Warner Bros.
+Pictures' feature-length film Cats & Dogs: The Revenge of Kitty Galore.
 In 2014, Warner Bros.
 Animation published this short on YouTube.

 Plot

 From a high bridge, Wile E. Coyote is pouring out his usual Bird Seed lure for the Road Runner below, and intends to use an Acme Bungee Cord he ordered to catch him.
-On his first two tries, he misses grabbing Road Runner and on his way down a third time (with cutlery in hand), he collides with a gasoline truck and holds on to the tanker for dear life, but only succeeds in taking the gasoline tanker with him, which explodes upon impact.
+On his first two tries, he misses grabbing Road Runner, and on his way down a third time (with cutlery in hand), he collides with a gasoline truck and holds on to the tanker for dear life, but only succeeds in taking the gasoline tanker with him, which explodes upon impact.

-On his next attempt, the Coyote continuously gets hit by oncoming trucks and eventually gets wound up in the bungee cord on the bridge.
+On his next attempt, the Coyote continuously gets hit by oncoming trucks and eventually gets wrapped up in the bungee cord on the bridge.
 He is then freed by a passing tow truck, but crashes through the wall above the tunnel and is then hit by another truck.
 Road Runner then comes up to taunt him, and the Coyote sees yet another truck coming from behind.
-Wile E. uses the truck to chase after Road Runner, forgetting about the stretching bungee cord and when he lets go to try and grab him, the Coyote is shot back by the bungee cord recoiling and hits yet another truck in the tunnel.
-The camera changes shots to the back of the truck with "That's all Folks!" written on it and Wile E. recoils one more time, hitting the screen and sliding off, as the Road Runner speeds off through the tunnel.
+Wile E. uses the truck to chase after Road Runner, forgetting about the stretching bungee cord, and when he lets go to try to grab him, the Coyote is shot back by the bungee cord recoiling and hits yet another truck in the tunnel.
+The camera changes shots to the back of the truck with "That's all Folks!" written on it, and Wile E. recoils one more time, hitting the screen and sliding off, as the Road Runner speeds off through the tunnel.